orat/netbeans-cgasymbols/README.md

 # netbeans-cgasymbols
-Adds a context menu in the netbeans editor to add cga symbols.
+Adds a context menu in the netbeans editor for easy inserting cga specific symbols.